gofynd/fdk-client-kotlin/documentation/application/CONTENT.md

-Use this API to get all the blogs.
+Retrieve all the blogs which are present in the application.

 *Returned Response:*